~/.config/nah/config.yaml

 | Phase | 1 (first) | 3 (last) |

-| Can override built-in | Yes | No |
+| Can override built-in | Yes | Only to tighten, unless trust_project_config: true |

-| Can override flag classifiers | Yes | No |
+| Can override built-in classifier functions | Yes | No |

 | Use case | Personal preferences, org standards | Project-specific commands |